 The students participate in a full range of extra-curricular activities, basketball, volleyball, baseball, free throw, cross country, floor hockey, choir, hockey, track and field, art and craft among others.
 We have sports teams representing both intermediate and junior age ranges.

 The older students attend Leadership Camp (Mgizi Nawaadaa) for 3 days in September and attend the Aboriginal Camp Choice at Humber College in the summer term.
 Grade 6 students at M.K.E.S. host an annual ‘Youth Teaching Youth Day‘ where Simcoe County District School Boards schools are invited to participate in a day’s cultural activities.
 Senior grades at the school participate in the Heritage Fair organized by the Simcoe County Museum.
 The students produce displays showcasing their research of First Nation culture, heritage and traditions.
 MKES is proud to have a Boy’s Drum group and a Girl’s Hand Drum group.
 Drumming is organized through the Culture Department.
-Sharing Circles are held regularly in classrooms and facilitated by a member of the Social Services Department.
+Sharing Circles are held regularly in classrooms and facilitated by the Mental Health Educational Assistant.

 The students participate in Rama’s Remembrance Day Service and the MKES Choir often performs at local and regional events.
 Grade 5 students take part in the D.A.R.E. project organized by Rama Police Services.
 MKES provides opportunities that enhance education and develops a holistic approach to learning.

-The school has an active Parent Advisory Circle that meets monthly and a Community Education Governance Circle CEGC comprised of members who oversee general Education in Rama First Nation.
+The school has a Director of Education, an active Parent Advisory Circle that meets monthly and a Community Education Governance Circle CEGC comprised of members who oversee general Education in Rama First Nation.

 In 2017 the community voted to become part of the Anishinabek Education System which is independent through a self-Governance agreement with 23 other First Nations in Ontario and the Federal Government.
 This system offers an Anishinabek approach to learning and more.